caglaralkan/MDEF/docs/term2/03-Prototyping for Design.md

 ##Class Task No:8##

-started my CNC task by modeling a bed-side table on Rhinoceros.
+I started my CNC task by modeling a bed-side table on Rhinoceros.
 As I already knew the thickness of the plywood(15mm), I decided to build an interlocking bed-side table.
 After modeling the piece, I thought on the modifications on drawing which is necessary for the CNC cutting.

 As I had decided to use 6mm end-mill, I modified the inner and outer corners of the pieces accordingly.
 It took more time than I expected.
 I booked the CNC machine for 11 a.m and arrived at 10 a.m in order to prepare the file for RhinoCam, but it took two and a half hours to start.